TheGoncaloSilva/yolo_pothole_detection/README.md

 Small datasets or noisy validation metrics: Use a higher patience value (e.g., 10–20 epochs) to ensure the model doesn't stop prematurely due to random fluctuations.
 Large datasets or when overfitting is a concern: Use a lower patience value (e.g., 3–5 epochs) to prevent overfitting and save training time.

+### Background images
+Background images are images with no objects that are added to a dataset to reduce False Positives (FP).
+We recommend about 0-10% background images to help reduce FPs (COCO has 1000 background images for reference, 1% of the total).
+No labels are required for background images.

+### Batch size

+### Hyperparameters (Optional)

 ## Sources

 [YOLO training tips](https://docs.ultralytics.com/yolov5/tutorials/tips_for_best_training_results/#training-settings)